jump-dev/MathOptInterface.jl/docs/src/background/duality.md

 ``y_i(\frac{1}{2}x^TQ_ix + a_i^T x + b_i)`` replaced with the scalar product
 between ``y_i`` and the vector of scalar-valued quadratic functions.

-## Dual for square semi-definite matrices
+## Dual for square semidefinite matrices

 The set [`PositiveSemidefiniteConeTriangle`](@ref) is a self-dual.
 That is, querying [`ConstraintDual`](@ref) of a [`PositiveSemidefiniteConeTriangle`](@ref)